OfficeDev/Project-docs-pr/api/DraftProject_Combined.md

 #### Return Value

+QueueJob<br />
-Type: (QueueJob) A QueueJob object that contains information about the queued job.
+A QueueJob object that contains information about the queued job.
 If the queue job is successful, the Project Server Queuing Service saves the new or draft version of the project.

 ### <a name="validate"></a> Validate()